laggycomputer/pushflow/readme.md

-# pushflow

-do web notifs good

-## setup

-The `.env.example` files are meant to ease local development/deployment.
-In the Railway context, setting environment variables would be preferred.
-You can use these files as an exhaustive list of required environment variables.

-You will need to do some setup:

-* You must set up Google OAuth: https://developers.google.com/identity/protocols/oauth2/web-server#enable-apis
-* **You should set `$JWT_SECRET`.** This passphrase protects all authorization in the app.

----

 # Railway Template – PushFlow: Hassle-Free WebPush Notifications

 Web Push notifications (i.e. the ones you grant permission to and receive through the browser) require a lot of setup to